 For more information about busing and detailed bus expectations, please download the Parent Handbook.
 We encourage ALL FAMILIES to read the expectations with their student(s) in order to ensure compliance with bus policies.

 Regular attendance and punctual arrival at school are two habits that dramatically impact achievement.
-We are committed to providing each child with a superior educational environment and ask each family to commit to ensuring their child attends school on time and consistently.
+We are committed to providing each child with a superior STEM elementary education and ask each family to commit to ensuring their child attends school on time and consistently.

 Late Arrivals: We will be understanding of occasional late arrivals and pickups due to unusual circumstances, family emergencies, and severe weather conditions and understand that at times, a child may need to arrive late due to a doctor’s appointment or unusual circumstance.
 On each occasion of late arrival or dismissal, administrative staff members will check in with families to discuss the situation, however, please keep these exceptions at a minimum as they disrupt your student’s learning.

 For more details on our Attendance Policy, please download the Parent Handbook.